donghyun-you/UniTest/README.md

 #UniTest

 **This project is no longer maintaned.
-Unity3D implements Unity Test Runner as same purpose. and it works enough** https://docs.unity3d.com/Manual/testing-editortestsrunner.html
+Unity3D implemented "Unity Test Runner" as same purpose. and it works enough** https://docs.unity3d.com/Manual/testing-editortestsrunner.html

 **Simple Unit Test Framework** for Unity3D.